ModiaSim/Modia3D.jl/docs/src/man/CollisionHandling.md

                        the relative angular velocity (see below).

-Finally, the heuristic factor ``k_{red}`` (default = 1.0) can be defined with keyword argument `elasticContactReductionFactor` in the `SceneOptions` constructor.
-The goals is the following:
+Finally, the heuristic factor ``k_{red}`` (default = 1.0) can be defined with keyword argument `elasticContactReductionFactor` in the [`Modia3D.SceneOptions`](@ref) constructor.
+The goal is the following:
 Applying the elastic response calculation on hard materials such as steel, typically results in penetration depths in the order of ``10^{-5} ..
-10^{-5} m``.
+10^{-6} m``.
 A penetration depth is implicitly computed by the difference of the absolute positions of the objects in contact and these absolute positions are typically error-controlled variables of the integrator.
 This in turn means that typically at least a relative tolerance of ``10^{-8}`` needs to be used for the integration, in order that the penetration depth is computed with 2 or 3 significant digits.
 To improve simulation speed, factor ``k_{red}`` reduces the stiffness of the contact and therefore enlarges the penetration depth.
 If ``k_{red}`` is for example set to ``10^{4}``, the penetration depth might be in the order of ``10^{-3} m`` and then a relative tolerance of ``10^{-5}`` might be sufficient.
 In many cases, the essential response characteristic is not changed (just the penetration depth is larger), but simulation speed is significantly improved.

 ## Response calculation